gawati/gawati-docs/docs/source/development/dev-env-vm.rst

 To run it for development we recommend to not start this instance, instead create a linked clone and run that.
-To do so, highlight the Gawati VM, right click and "Clone", select "Expert Mode" and activate "Linked Clone".
-You can then run this clone, and when you are done with it or broke it, delete it (with deleting files) and create a new clone to restart with a clean slate.
+To do so, highlight the Gawati VM, right click and "Clone", select "Expert Mode" and activate "Linked Clone" and name it "Gawati Clean".
+This clone will keep a fresh installation of Gawati.

 The VM is configured with dynamic IP (if its your first VM, tends to be 192.168.56.101).
 Log in to the VM console: